Vijay Hazare Trophy

 The structure remains consistent with last season: 38 teams split into Elite and Plate groups, with only one promotion and one relegation between divisions.
 This continuity reflects the BCCI’s confidence in the competitive balance achieved since the format change.
 The Elite league stage runs from 14 to 29 December 2026, followed by knockouts from 2 to 8 January 2027, while the Plate league and final conclude within a tighter 14-day window.
 The scheduling has been refined to avoid clashes with India’s senior ODI commitments, ensuring selectors can track performances closely, especially with the 2027 ODI World Cup cycle entering its decisive phase.

 The venue spread adds a cultural and atmospheric layer that regular followers of domestic cricket will immediately recognise.
-Rajkot and Ahmedabad promise high‑scoring afternoons, Bengaluru brings its familiar mix of swing‑friendly mornings and lively crowds, and Ranchi offers a more balanced pitch profile that often shapes prediction angles for bettors.
+Rajkot and Ahmedabad promise high-scoring afternoons, Bengaluru brings its familiar mix of swing-friendly mornings and lively crowds, and Ranchi offers a more balanced pitch profile that often shapes tactical decisions for teams.
 Vizag hosting the knockouts is a notable shift, giving the final stages a coastal venue known for strong turnouts and a festive cricket culture.
 Indore, hosting the Plate competition, has long been one of India’s most reliable domestic centres, with Holkar Stadium’s reputation for clean outfields and consistent pitches helping Plate teams showcase their best cricket.

 Broadcast plans for the season follow the established pattern: Star Sports and Disney+ Hotstar continue to carry the men’s domestic tournaments nationwide, as confirmed through previous seasons’ coverage and the absence of any announced changes for 2026-2027.
 Industry reporting from recent domestic seasons indicates steady digital growth, especially for Elite matches that feature India-fringe players.
 This trend is expected to continue, particularly with the tournament placed in a relatively uncluttered December-January broadcast window.